brianbancroft/git-intro/README.md

 So this is the last portion.
 Because Maptime is about the intersection of mapping and the internet, it wouldn't feel right to finish the night without putting our hands on a map

 `git clone <insert repo for maptime leaflet example here>`

+# Conclusion

+Thanks for bearing with me for the last 1:20.
+What I've scratched is the basics of Git, and Github which are used widely by open source developers in both geospatial and non geospatial application.
+As you improve with these tools, as well as the command line, you'll find that there's a lot of ground to learn to use it in your day-to-day workflow.

 ####
 Source Material: